RedMoikle/terminal_colours/README.md

 ##Colour/style string codes:

-Use these in a string whenever a "fg" or "bg" parameter is required
+Use these in a string whenever a "tx" or "bg" parameter is required

 ## Styles